The Wonder

 3. I mistakenly thought I was above acting in a way that’s unkind or unfair.
 I want to change for the better.

-4. I lost not only your respect but also my self-respect when I was unkind (or unfair).
+4. I lost some self-respect when I was unkind (or unfair).
+I intend to be a nicer person.

 58